-A hosted phone system can help save businesses money, and it costs less money to install and operate a hosted phone system than traditional business phone systems, including enterprise mobile solutions.
+A hosted phone system can help save businesses money.
+It costs less money to install and operate a hosted phone system than traditional business phone systems, including enterprise mobile solutions.
 They have the added benefit of having multiple users accessing one phone number with multiple routing options.

 Utilizing hosted systems for voice and data allows companies to use one central location for their data storage and communication.
-The voice and data applications can be accessed simultaneously from multiple locations, and changes to data can occur in real time.
+The voice and data applications can be accessed simultaneously from multiple locations, and changes to data can occur in real-time.
 These systems are often more cost-effective for small businesses, especially cloud-based phone systems.
-Hosted phone systems also provide businesses the option to upgrade their plans when their company is ready to grow.
+Hosted phone systems also allow businesses to upgrade their plans when their company is ready to grow.

 Small businesses should stay flexible so that they can adapt to the needs of their market.
 Cloud-based phone and data systems offer this flexibility while allowing businesses to offer services that customers want.
-Explore different Cloud Server options that are available for voice and data to see which option may suit the needs of your organization.
+Explore different VOIP Cloud Server options available for voice and data to see which option may suit your organization’s needs.

-Kevin Lee is with CallRingTalk.com, which provides VOIP services to SMB.
+Kevin Lee is with CallRingTalk, which provides VOIP services to SMB.